matloff/worthycsds/README.md

 fascinating, fast-growing fields.
 It's an exciting time to be in tech -- but how to make the most of this opportunity?

+### A scenario

+**As you go through life**, you will often encounter a scenario like
+this:  Say two people, A and B, are applying for something.
+They may be university students applying to the same grad school program, industry professionals applying for the same job, and so on.
+To make this concrete, say the goal is grad school.
+Suppose A and B are similar in almost all respects, with the same undergraduate major and coursework, same internships, even the same race and gender, but A has better grades than B.  And yet, B is accepted to the grad program while A is not.

+What happened?
+Typically the crux of the matter is that B either (1) has a deeper insight into the course material or (2) B speaks more cogently about that material--likely *both*.

+The point, then, is:

+> You are no longer in high school, where learning seldom goes beyond
+> rote memorization, and good grades are all you need academically.
+At
+> university, you need to delve more deeply into your course material,
+> constantly asking yourself Why? and What if?, and striving to
+> develop into a fine communicator.

+The goal of this document is to help you grow in those directions.

+### What we will cover here

 The organization of this document is as follows.

 * Approximately the first half will be on general learning issues, e.g.